vsTerminus/msfs2020-linux-map-enhancement/README.md

 ## Python

-In `extra/server/`:

-        pip -r requirements.txt

-Or if you are on Arch Linux it will complain that you should use pacman instead.
-You can find everything in the official or AUR repos except for `pyGeoTile`.
-I chose to install this with pip and override the warning:
+Take a look in `extra/server/requirements.txt`.
+You will need to install all of the packages listed there.

+You can do this one of two ways:

+1. If you can find them, install each package via your distro's package manager.
+2. If you can't, activate a python venv and run `pip -r requirements.txt` from the `extra/server/` directory.

+In my experience you shouldn't have any trouble finding the packages, except for `pyGeoTile`.

+If you can't find it and don't want to use a venv you can override your package manager and install this via pip with:

         pip install --user --break-system-packages pyGeoTile

-## mkcert

-This is required for nginx, it creates a local self-signed certificate for your webserver to use.

-You should be able to find this in your distro's package manager, eg

-        sudo pacman -Sy mkcert

 ## NGINX

-So far I haven't found a good way to launch nginx from the application (with sudo), so for now my solution is to launch it separately.
+On Windows this app launches its own instance of nginx which binds to 443 and listens for requests for map tiles from the game.

+On Linux that's both technically challenging to do (443 is a protected port and requires root to bind) and also not really the way things are done.

 You have two options: